-Prereq: Qualified for ENG 100.
 Description: A history of the island of Kaua'i from the prehistoric period to the present.

-HOSPITALITY AND TOURISM
+HOSPITALITY AND TOURISM (HOST)

-(HOST)

-HOST 101 - Introduction to Hospitality and Tourism (formerly HOPE 120 Introduction to the Hospitality Industry)
+HOST 101 - Introduction to Hospitality and Tourism

 Description: Students examine the historical development, organizational structure, career preparation, future trends, human relations, and other auxiliary departments of the lodging and food and beverage segments of the hospitality industry at the regional, national, and international levels.
 The class surveys the travel, tour, retail, and recreational segments to ensure global perspective.
 Students also explore the implications of culture, service, and the Aloha Spirit in the creation and delivery of hospitality.